lukekarrys/secret-santa-twilio/README.md

 ## Usage

-First, clone this and `npm install` all the dependencies.
+First, clone this (or [download the zip](https://github.com/lukekarrys/secret-santa-twilio/zipball/master)) and `npm install` all the dependencies.

 Then there are two commands available.
 As stated above, precede either of these commands with `NODE_ENV=production` to make it use your production config.